MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSiteSystemServer.md

 ```

 ### -ProxyServerName

-Specifies the name of a proxy server.
+If you set **EnableProxy** to `$true`, use this parameter to specify the name of the proxy server.
+This parameter accepts the following types of values:

-Use a fully qualified domain name (FQDN), short name, or IPv4/IPv6 address.
+- Fully qualified domain name (FQDN)
+- Hostname
+- IPv4 or IPv6 address

 ```yaml
 Type: String